 The “crusades” had been sponsored for years by Baptist pastor Gary Beeler “to provide a safe environment where the people can be presented the gospel of the Lord Jesus Christ.”
 On school time.
 On government-sponsored school time.
 And if a student wasn’t Baptist?
 Well, they were harassed by other students — and, apparently, by school staff.

 During that time, prayers were said over school loudspeakers during the school day.
 Class time was devoted to Bible study, and Bible tracts were handed out in class.
 India was threatened by a gang of boys who chased her down, grabbed her, and told her, “You better change your religion or we’ll change it for you.”

 The only people who should be able to decide what religion their kids are exposed to are the kids and their parents, and never government agents (aka school officials).

 And the School Board let this go on year after year!
 A $50,000 settlement is getting off easy.
 School officials should have been jailed.

 (Source: Associated Press — link now broken)

 It has been quite some time since the lawsuit my family and I had.
 I am 24 now and I will never forget what happened or how it ended.
 Since then I have been living life to its fullest.
 In fact, I am about to graduate from University!
 I was just looking back because sometimes it is nice to hear (rather read) the support I had during my teenage days (and younger).
 Personally, even if you remember as it was 10 years ago, I wanted to thank you.
 I will never stop being thankful and grateful for the encouragement.

-This is True is extremely proud to have given support to India toward her success — success made in spite of the horribly immoral and illegal actions of her school.
+I’m extremely proud to have given This is True’s support to India toward her success — success made in spite of the horribly immoral and illegal actions of her school.